 As argued in What’s different about this approach?, you should plan to look for undetected malware when a detected malware incident occurs.
 Malware rarely travels alone.

 “Virus found in file in Internet cache” is a typical example of a detected malware incident.
-You may be tempted to ignore these incidents if you have configured your antivirus software to use real-time or on-access file scanning to block malware from executing.
-To be clearer, in order to present a web page, a web browser must download components and use the components to assemble a web page.
-When a malware component is downloaded, antivirus software has the opportunity to scan the file once it has downloaded.
-When malware is detected, the antivrus software can then attempt to quarantine or delete the file.
-This will probably fail, since the web browser has the file open.
-The web browser is not allowed to interpret the file, however, since the antivirus software blocks access.
-With this reasoning, you may be tempted to ignore the “virus found in file in Internet cache” incident.
+In order to present a web page, a web browser must download components and use the components to assemble a web page.
+When a malware component is downloaded, anti-virus software that is configured to perform on-access file scanning has the opportunity to scan the file.
+If malware is detected, the anti-virus software can then raise an alert and attempt to quarantine or delete the file.
+Quarantining or deleting the file will probably fail, since the web browser has the file open.
+The web browser is not allowed to interpret the file, however, since the anti-virus software blocks access.

 Instead, use one of the many browser history and browser cache utilities to learn what else arrived from the same network location or at the same time.
 For example, Pasco will interpret the index.dat files from Internet Explorer.
 Windows Explorer makes finding these files difficult.
 A command shell will reveal them.

 In Internet Explorer: Tools, Internet Options tab (Browsing history section), Settings button, Current location: will reveal where to look (such as “C:\Users\<userid>\AppData\Local\Microsoft\Windows\Temporary Internet Files\”).
 “Temporary Internet Files” is a hidden folder.
-In a command window, change directories to “C:\Users\<userid>\AppData\Local\Microsoft\Windows\Temporary Internet Files\Content.IE5″.
-“Content.IE5″ is also a hidden folder.
+In a command window, change directories to “C:\Users\<userid>\AppData\Local\Microsoft\Windows\Temporary Internet Files\Content.IE5”.
+“Content.IE5” is also a hidden folder.
 The index.dat file in this folder is the index.dat file for the Internet Explorer cache for this user.
 It indexes the files in the four or more hidden folders at its location.
 That is, files must be copied from the web server to the local drive before it can be presented to the user; the index.dat file is used to locate the local copy of the web server’s file.

-The index.dat file for Internet Explorer history is in “C:\Users\<userid>\AppData\Local\Microsoft\Windows\History\History.IE5″.
+The index.dat file for Internet Explorer history is in “C:\Users\<userid>\AppData\Local\Microsoft\Windows\History\History.IE5”.

 If you are looking for your Cookies, see “C:\Users\<userid>\AppData\Roaming\Microsoft\Windows\Cookies”.
 The “C:\Users\<userid>\Cookies” folder is a junction (alias) to here.